 “Midnight” is a fairly loud groove by the Experience that’s either loved or hated.
 (We like it ourselves.)
 But it’s followed by the purely novelty “3 Little Bears”, which even Jimi sounds embarrassed playing, even begging the engineer to stop him.
 “Beginnings” is a jazzy stop-time experiment, credited to Mitch Mitchell on the original album, but since revealed to be a variation on “Jam Back At The House”, first played as far back as Woodstock.
 “Izabella” is another funk song with potential, but it’s just not making it here.

 There are enough moments on War Heroes to make it interesting, but then you’ve only got about a side’s worth of material, which begs the assumption that the best leftovers had already come out on Cry Of Love or Rainbow Bridge.
-That didn’t keep the European labels from compiling the pointedly titled Loose Ends, an album so negligible it hasn’t been completely cannibalized in this century.
+That didn’t keep the European labels from compiling the pointedly titled Loose Ends, an album so negligible it’s been barely cannibalized in this century.
 As for the album at hand, its contents are spread across three CDs, plus a box set and a CD single with two mixes of the same instrumental Christmas medley.

 Jimi Hendrix War Heroes (1972)—3